gavingc/TuckerSync/README.md

 userId - required on each object?
 clientId - the unique client id that created the object.
 clientObjectId - the object id from the client that created the object.
-last_sync - long value, 0 if not synced yet, determined by server and then recorded locally by client.
+lastSync - long value, 0 if not synced yet, determined by server and then recorded locally by client.

 The clientId and clientObjectId together form a unique constraint.
 Allowing the server to identify duplicates that the client may resend after a response transmission fails to reach the client: